Soft connection in training

 Liberty and tricks

-• Attention, draw, and correct releases
+• Attention, draw, and correct release timing

-• Foundational tricks with safety and softness
+• Foundational tricks developed with safety and softness

 Showing Trainer Showing